 Mega Millions Claims Period

 Tickets remain valid for different lengths of time, depending on where the ticket was bought.
-The following table tells you how long you have to pick up your prize:
+If you're not sure how long you have to redeem your Mega Millions ticket, the following table tells you how long you have to pick up your prize:

 |New Mexico||90 days|